ByteLandTechnology/ink-canvas/docs/api/variables/processShim.md

 > **isTTY**: `boolean` = `true`

-Indicates if the stream is a TTY.
+Indicates if the stream is connected to a TTY

 ##### Default Value